Portfolio review date: by appointment online

 Through The Lens Collective’s Portfolio Review offers participants the opportunity to present their work to industry professionals Michelle Loukidis and Michelle Harris, who will offer critical insight and advice towards the development of your photography skills and portfolio.
 Photographers will share their work with reviewers in 30 minute individual sessions.

-A six month free mentorship opportunity towards producing a Body of Work will be awarded to one of the participants of the Portfolio Review.
+A six month free mentorship opportunity towards producing a Body of Work will be awarded to one of the participants of the Portfolio Review, selected on a yearly basis.
 Michelle Loukidis and Michelle Harris will oversee the development of the recipient's work.

 Individual sessions will be booked in advance.